Write Back Data to a Database

 -

-Filter conditions: support using time macros and global parameters to define filter conditions for the source dataset.
-For example, a periodic writeback task can use a time macro to filter the previous day's incremental data for writeback.
-The logic for configuring filter conditions is basically the same as for chart drawing.
-See the [Chart Drawing](../../6-Data%20Analysis%20and%20Visualization%2F1-Build%20Dashboard%2F0-Basic%20Card%20Creation%2F0-Visualization%20Chart%2F3-Chart%20Configuration%2F1-Fields%20and%20Drawing%2F0-Chart%20Drawing.md#41-Data Filtering) section for details.
+- Filter Conditions: Time macros and global parameters can be used to define filter conditions for the source dataset.
+For example, in a recurring writeback task, a time macro can be used to filter incremental data from the previous day and write it back into the target database.
+The filtering logic is basically the same as chart filtering.
+See Charting.

 -